Learn green construction . . . or just take a vacation, at Rancho Bosque Encantado

 The Dome

 The ranch’s first structure, the Dome encloses 380 square feet of living space in three intersecting shapes — two domes and one vault.
-Some of the sections are built entirely of reinforced local stone, but most of the structure is made with SuperAdobe — long sandbags filled with moistened earth and stacked with barbed wire between each course.
+Some of the sections are built entirely of reinforced local stone, but most of the structure is made with SuperAdobe — long sandbags filled with adobe (clay, sand, and water), stacked and reinforced with coils for barbed wire between each course.
 The interior and exterior surfaces were then plastered.

 The Dome has a living room with a stone fireplace and high ceiling invaded by the formed branches of concrete tree sculpture outside the house.
 It’s equipped with a kitchen, a bathroom, and an ocean-view bedroom with an elevated sleeping loft.